Festival of Lights: A Time-Honored Tradition

 A Classic Peoria Area Holiday Tradition: Getting the Festival of Lights Parade Ready to Roll

-EAST PEORIA - Though not blessed with as many citizen volunteers as in the past, the world-famous East Peoria Festival of Lights (FOL) Parade is ready to roll again on Saturday, November 18 at 6 pm.
+EAST PEORIA - Though not blessed with as many citizen volunteers as in the past, the world-famous East Peoria Festival of Lights (FOL) Parade is ready to roll again on Saturday, November 22 at 6:30pm.
 Following the parade, as per custom, the brightly-illuminated floats (over 500,000 holiday bulbs are used to festoon and light the objects) will be pulled to Fon Du Lac Park for their yearly residence within Folepi’s Winter Wonderland.
+Let's take a bit of a deep dive into the history of the East Peoria FOL.

-The original FOL parade was held in 1984, according to Brown, as a continuation of East Peoria’s centennial celebration.
+The original FOL parade was held in 1984, according to Kory Brown, Festival of Lights Chairman, as a continuation of East Peoria’s centennial celebration.
 The winter parade, which included only a few floats, was supposed to be a one-time event.
 As with many one-off affairs, however, this one took hold and soon captured the enthusiasm and imagination of the public and business community.

 “It started to pick up some speed and some more volunteers started showing up.
 All of a sudden they were starting to build floats with lights on them that could go down the road in the evening.
 From there it continued to snowball,” Brown recalled.